huntabyte/bits-ui/content/introduction.md

 Bits UI is a collection of headless component primitives that enable you to build your own custom components.
 They have been thoughtfully designed to prioritize simplicity without compromising customizability.

 Under the hood, most of these components are powered by [Melt UI](https://melt-ui.com), which provides an even lower-level builder API for creating headless components.
-Bits takes that API and wrap it in a more familiar component interface, allowing us to handle some quality of life improvements for you.
+Bits takes that API and wraps it in a more familiar component interface, allowing us to handle some quality of life improvements for you.

 ## Unstyled